-A waning crescent moon is sometimes called an old moon.
-It’s seen in the east before dawn.
+You’ll see a waning crescent moon – sometimes called an old moon – in the east before dawn.

 As the moon orbits Earth, it changes phase in an orderly way.
-Follow these links to understand the various phases of the moon.
+Follow the links below to understand the phases of the moon.